 - Set up the namespace for the PV.
 The name must match the name confirmed with the MacStadium team when requesting the PV.
 The namespace must have custom pods enabled.
 Next, you need to move computational resources to the namespace and you need to grant namespace access to the users or service accounts which will be working with the namespace.

-Step 3: Create the persistent volume claim
+Step 3: Create the Persistent Volume Claim

 A persistent volume claim (PVC) lets you tap into your persistent volume and consume it.
 You need to create a basic yaml manifest for the PVC and apply it to the environment.- Create the PVC manifest.
 For more information, see Kubernetes Documentation: PersistentVolumeClaims.
 For example:

-- Apply the PVC.
-Replace pvc.yaml with the complete file path to your own PVC manifest.
-Replace <NAMESPACE> with the namespace you created earlier.
+pvc.yamlwith the complete file path to your own PVC manifest.
+Replace<NAMESPACE>with the namespace you created earlier.

 - Verify that the persistent volume claim is bound to the persistent volume.